 OECD Home › Directorate for Financial and Enterprise Affairs › Publications & Documents › Publications

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in South Africa.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Italy.

 The OECD works on advancing consumer finance protection through informed choice that includes disclosure, transparency and education; protection from fraud, abuse and errors; and recourse and advocacy.

 Prepared for the Meeting of the OECD Council at Ministerial level on 6-7 May 2014, this report pulls together the work on financial issues carried out by the Directorate for Enterprise and Financial Affairs over the past two years in connection with the New Approaches to Economic Challenges (NAEC) initiative.
 Find out more at www.oecd.org/naec.

 This report sets out the experiences of OECD countries in applying the concept of market definition in the telecommunications sector, with a particular focus on triple- and quadruple-play services.
 The findings are then related to existing regulations in Colombia to verify whether the relevant markets defined in regulatory decisions are consistent with the competition economics approach to identifying relevant markets.

 The OECD Anti-Corruption Division offers short-term internships of 2-6 months for qualified students.
 These internships provide students with the experience of working in an international organisation on anti-corruption issues and more specifically the OECD Anti-Bribery Convention.